Tylney Hall Hotel

 ROTHERWICK, HAMPSHIRE

 Tylney Hall is a grand Victorian country house set in 66 acres of beautiful parkland.
-The hotel offers high standards of comfort in relaxed yet elegant surroundings, featuring magnificently restored water gardens, originally laid out by the famous gardener, Gertrude Jekyll.
-Spacious public rooms include Italian and Wedgwood styled drawing rooms and the panelled Oak Room Restaurant that offers cuisine based on locally sourced ingredients.
-The spacious bedrooms are traditionally furnished and offer individual style and high degrees of comfort.
+On offer are high standards of comfort in relaxed yet elegant surroundings, featuring magnificently restored water gardens, originally laid out by Gertrude Jekyll.
+Spacious public rooms include Italian and Wedgwood styled drawing rooms and the panelled Oak Room Restaurant.
+Spacious bedrooms are traditionally furnished and offer individual style and high degrees of comfort.
 The excellent leisure facilities include indoor and outdoor swimming pools, tennis courts, jogging trails, croquet lawns and a spa.

 Facilities – at a glance